christophhart/hise_documentation/introduction/hise-interface/sampler-workspace/sample-map-editor.md

 - **Alt** - to duplicate samples.
 - **Ctrl + Arrow Keys** - To move the samples with the keyboard arrows.

-After you're finished with editing you can save the SampleMap (Ctrl+s).
-It will be saved into the [SampleMaps Folder](/working-with-hise/project-management/projects-folders/sample-maps) of your project and from this moment on be available in the SampleMap Selector in the toolbar and accessible with the scripting capabilities of HISE.
-[Recipe: Switch Samplemaps with a ComboBox](/tutorials/recipes/ui/general#switch-samplemaps-with-a-combobox)
+After you're finished with editing you can save the SampleMap (Ctrl+s) and give it a filename.
+The SampleMap will be saved into the projects [SampleMaps Folder](/working-with-hise/project-management/projects-folders/sample-maps) and will from this moment on be available in the SampleMap Selector in the toolbar and accessible with the scripting capabilities of HISE.
+[Example: Minimal Sampler](/tutorials/modules#minimal-sampler-example)

 The next step would be to compress the SampleMaps samples into a single big monolith-file (HLAC) for improved loading-time and reduced file-size.
 Learn more about this here: [Compress and Export](/hise-modules/sound-generators/list/streamingsampler#compress-and-export)

-## Toolbar

-{ICON_TABLE}

-## SFZ Importer
-SFZ is a free file exchange format for samplers.
-However, **HISE** is not designed to be a SFZ sample player.
-The SFZ parser makes it more easy to transfer other sample formats to **HISE**.
-Although there are opcodes for almost any property of a sampler, only these opcodes are supported:

-> `sample, lokey, hikey, lovel, hivel, offset, end, loop_mode, loopstart, loopend, tune, pitch_keycenter, volume, group_volume, pan, groupName, key`

-These are pretty much all opcodes thich relate to a **HISE** sampler property.
-If you want to convert NI KONTAKT libraries, check out the Chicken Translator SFZ edition, as this is the preferred way of migrating KONTAKT libraries

-Loading SFZ files is remarkably easy, just use the SFZ button, or drop a .sfz file on the sampler.
-If there are multiple groups in the SFZ file, you will see a dialog window where you can consolidate the sfz groups to RR Groups or ignore dedicated sfz groups (and drop the same sfz on another sampler with a inverted selection to split the sfz file to two independant samplers")

 ### SampleMap Value Setters